w3cping/font-anti-fingerprinting/README.md

 * the same major version of the same browser
 * on the same version of the same operating system
-* in the same locale (the [tag](https://tools.ietf.org/html/rfc5646) negotiated by the Accept-Language header, usually a country and language of the form "en-GB").
+* in the same locale (the [tag](https://tools.ietf.org/html/rfc5646) negotiated by the `Accept-Language` header, usually one language+country pair of the form "en-GB", not the whole `Accept-Language` list).

 ## Non-goals